teuben/qac2024/README.md

       sudo apt install carta

-otherwise head over to https://cartavis.org to download
+otherwise head over to https://cartavis.org to download your favorite version of CARTA.

 ### Analysis Scripts

+Some of the demos need you to install a plugin for CASA, called analysis script.
+I normally put them in the ~/.casa directory, e.g.